Effective Date: Monday, 18 November 2024 (Revised on April 26, 2025)

 1. Purpose

-The Orapuh Fellowship Programme (OFP) aims to support advanced education, research, and professional development in oral and public health, fostering innovation and leadership in these fields.
+The Orapuh Fellowship Programme (OFP) supports advanced education, research, and professional development in oral and public health, fostering innovation and leadership.
+The programme emphasises individual autonomy, accountability, and leadership.

 2. Eligibility

-• Possess a relevant degree or equivalent and experience in oral or public health.
+• Hold a relevant degree or equivalent experience in oral or public health.

-• Demonstrate a strong commitment to improving oral and public health.
+• Demonstrate strong commitment to advancing oral and public health.

-• Provide research statement and a curriculum vitae.
+• Submit a research statement and curriculum vitae.

 3. Application Process